STAR: Similarity-guided Teacher-Assisted Refinement for Super-Tiny Function Calling Models¶

 Rating¶

-- Technical Depth: ⭐⭐⭐⭐ — In-depth analysis of KL divergence behavior with gradient-level theoretical support.
+- Technical Depth: ⭐⭐⭐⭐ — Deep analysis of KL divergence behavior with theoretical support at the gradient level.

-- Experimental Thoroughness: ⭐⭐⭐⭐ — Multi-scale models, comprehensive ablations, and two mainstream benchmarks.
+- Experimental Thoroughness: ⭐⭐⭐⭐ — Multi-scale models, comprehensive ablations, and two major benchmarks.